raykris/Autodock/README.md

 which serves as documentation for the simulator.
 Please include the following reference when using the simulator:

-	H. L. Ørke, R. Kristiansen and J. T. Gravdahl.
+	H. L. Ørke, R. Kristiansen and J. T. Gravdahl (2023).
 Autodock - a simulator for automated tugboat-assisted docking of large vessels.
 URL: https://github.com/raykris/Autodock.

 Copy contents of the directory Autodock/ to your computer and use "Add to Path -> Selected Folders and Subfolders" in Matlab.